 Do you have one or more employees who are off work on long term sick leave?
+Does your organisation have high levels of sickness absenteeism?

 In this article we look at what happens in businesses and organisations who have colleagues off work on long term sick leave and what can be done to support these employees.
 This is in terms of reducing their recovery period and helping to bring the absence to a successful conclusion with the employee returning to work.
 This may be because they have fully recovered or just as often, still have some symptoms of their illness but enough recovery to resume work, with adjustments if need be.
 Here we share our years of experience with Management and HR Departments to help successfully manage longer term or recurrent employee absence.
 This is for the benefit of the health and wellbeing of the employee with long term sickness absence often having a secondary impact on their mental health and also for the company or organisation in terms of returning to full staffing levels.
 We aim to reduce the crippling burden of ill health absenteeism on a company, which can in turn have a severe impact on the productivity and financial stability of an organisation.